rshuhuachen/ms_load_grouse/README.md

 7_calculate_load: here we use the snpeff and gerp results to filter for the most deleterious mutations and calculated a proxy for total load, as well as homozygous and heterozygous load.
 Within this folder, we repeat the above per gene region (promoter, TSS, intron, exon) using the genome annotation.

+8_inbreeding: here, we calculate genomic inbreeding using BCFtools where we first identify runs of homozygosity, and then calculate FROH.
+We further model the effect of FROH on lifetime mating success to quantify inbreeding depression.

-8_models: here we use Bayesian mixed effect modelling to understand the relationship between mutation load and lifetime mating success (LMS), as well as their effects on sexual and behavioural traits.
+9_models: here we use Bayesian mixed effect modelling to understand the relationship between mutation load and lifetime mating success (LMS), as well as their effects on sexual and behavioural traits.
 We also calculate allele frequencies in this directory

+10_biological_processes: here we utilise gene ontology annotations to select genes that are important for hypothesized relevant biological processes.
+We calculate the total load based on subsets of mutations and model their effect on LMS.

-9_random_draws: in this subfolder, we use a subsampling approach to select a random set of mutations to control for the number of mutations that contribute to the mutation load estimate
+11_random_draws: in this subfolder, we use a subsampling approach to select a random set of mutations to control for the number of mutations that contribute to the mutation load estimate

-10_plots: in this folder, we produce the plots used in the main manuscript as well as in the supplementary materials
+12_plots: in this folder, we produce the plots used in the main manuscript as well as in the supplementary materials

-Lastly, please see our full Methods for further details.
+Lastly, please see our full Methods in the main manuscript for further details.